 Working Papers

 Abstract: I study the relationship between sell-side analysts’ forecast bias and stock returns by comparing three forecast families—price targets (PTG), earnings per share (EPS), and long-term growth (LTG)—to ex-ante machine-learning (ML) benchmarks.
-Bias in return expectations co-moves positively with bias in cash-flow expectations, suggesting a common behavioral source of belief distortions.
-Analysts’ deviations from ML benchmarks across all forecast families predict returns in a systematic and nonlinear manner.
+Bias in return expectations co-moves positively with bias in cash-flow expectations, suggesting a common source of belief distortions.
+Analysts’ deviations from ML benchmarks predict returns in a systematic and nonlinear manner.
 Across horizons, forecast bias predicts returns positively in the short term but negatively in the long term, with LTG-based return-predictability regressions exhibiting similar patterns.
-Across the sign of bias, optimistic (pessimistic) forecast bias positively (negatively) predict returns.
-Finally, I document a common tendency to anchor expectations on consensus forecasts.
-An asset-pricing model with asymmetric information and positively skewed fundamental shocks generates these dynamics: analysts anchor on consensus and misperceive the informativeness of signals, producing the observed bias–return relation.
+Across the distribution of bias, both extreme optimism and extreme pessimism are followed by higher subsequent returns relative to moderately biased forecasts, generating a robust U-shaped relationship between bias and returns.
+I further document pervasive conformism to the consensus forecast and show that anchoring provides a powerful reduced-form model of analysts’ belief formation.
+An asset-pricing model with asymmetric information and positively skewed fundamental shocks accounts for these dynamics: analysts anchor on consensus and misperceive the informativeness of signals, producing the observed bias-return relation.

 “Time-Series and Cross-Section of Risk Premia Expectations: Evidence from Financial Analysts”